windj007/docker-jupyter-keras-tools/README.md

 # docker-jupyter-keras-tools

+It should have been named "Jupyter for Deep Learning, Natural Language Processing and common Data Mining".

-Dockerized version of Jupyter with installed Keras, TensorFlow, Theano, etc
+Dockerized version of Jupyter with installed Keras, TensorFlow, Theano, Sklearn, NLTK, Gensim, Pandas, etc.

 ## Run